 2.2.
 Details of Your Access Requirements

-If you are applying for a place within our Accessible Viewing Area one or more of the information is required to assess your application
+If you are applying for a place within our Accessible Viewing Area one or more of the following is required to assess your application:

 2.3.
 Your Interaction with BAFTA

-We may make a record of discussions we have with you over email and the phone so that we can provide a consistent and efficient service if you contact us again.
+We may make a record of discussions we have with you by email and/or over the phone so that we can provide a consistent and efficient service if you contact us again.

 3. Who is responsible for my data?